 Safe Travels @ Home

-Your travel plans might be on hold, but exploration and adventure doesn’t have to stop.
-Your imagination can carry you on non-stop flights and to exciting new places and exotic destinations anywhere around the world.
-Pittsburgh International Airport has partnered with some of our region’s most creative people and organizations to build these fun and educational activities designed to stimulate your mind and fuel at home adventures.
-Follow us on our social media with #PITSafeTravels@home.
+Has the pandemic put your travel plans on hold?
+Exploration and adventure doesn’t have to stop.
+Your imagination (with a little help from technology) can carry you on non-stop flights to exciting new places and exotic destinations anywhere around the world.
+Pittsburgh International Airport has partnered with some of our region’s most creative people and organizations to build fun and educational activities designed to stimulate your mind and fuel at-home adventures.
+Follow us on social media with #PITSafeTravels@home.

-Kidsport is currently closed, but our partner, the Children’s Museum of Pittsburgh’s new webpage, Museum at Home, offers do it yourself and at homemaker activities for children of all ages.
+Our partner, the Children’s Museum of Pittsburgh’s new webpage, Museum at Home, offers do it yourself and at-home maker activities for children of all ages.
 Kid makers, please work with a parent or caregiver on every project and always be very careful when using tools of any kind.
 Share what you’re making at home on our social media channels!

 @pghkids / #pghkids / @museumlabpgh / #museumlabpgh

 Lions and tigers and bears, oh my!
-They all can be found at the zoo, usually every day.
-But because you can’t get in to see the animals, the zoo brings the animals to you through webcams of the cheetahs, and penguins.
+They all can be found at the zoo, every day.
+But when you can’t get in to see the animals in person, you can visit them online!
+Watch the cheetahs and the penguins on the zoo’s webcams.